-By registering for a trip, you agree that you will abide by the following TPT Guidelines:
+By becoming a member, you agree that you will abide by the following TPT Policies:

 Health and Safety on Field Trips

 TPT has developed policies to manage risks associated with field trips to Tasmanian bushland.
 Each field trip will be described in a written flyer that provides an overview of the field trip and some initial information about the site conditions and expected activities.